Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Here's what you should know about French rail passes.

-• You can get a pass for several countries if you're traveling around Europe by train but you can also get a single-country pass if you're planning a trip to France only.
+• You can get a pass for several European countries if you're traveling around Europe by train but you can also get a single-country pass if you're planning a trip to France only.

 Train rides from Paris